 History & Culture Special Topics

-- One of the most entertaining and enticing aspects of Greek culture is its elaborate mythology that involves gods, heroes, deeds, and mortals, all of which colored the known world with elaborate stories and personalities.
-Myths, legends, deeds, and heroes permeated ancient Greek thought, and enriched a large portion of literature and art.
+- One of the most entertaining and enticing aspects of Greek culture is its elaborate mythology that involves gods, heroes, deeds, and mortals, all of which colored the physical world with elaborate stories and personalities.
+Myths, legends, deeds, and heroes permeated ancient Greek thought, enriching a large portion of literature and art.
 The pages here are a mere point of reference to provide "color" and context to the rich history and culture of ancient Greece.

 If we search for one location, one overarching symbol that defines the highest achievement of Greek civilization that defines its splendor, we would undoubtedly arrive at the Acropolis of Athens.
 Partly because Athens was always in the avant-guard of Greek achievement, but mostly because the art and architecture on the barren rock represent the logical conclusion of almost a thousand years of cultural development.
 The History of the Acropolis is dividied here in the following topics: